dr-jts/recipes/veg/veg-casserole.md

 1. Saute mushrooms, onion and barley in melted butter.
 1. Mix with remaining ingredients in a casserole dish.
-1. Bake covered for 1 ½ h at 350 F
+1. Cover and bake for 1 ½ h at 350 F